 Approximately a week later, another curve ball!

 I had stretched a bit while in bed and felt my back and neck go stiff.
 My range of motion is extremely limited.
-And it hurts to drive to work, since you know, you always have to look in your blind spot for other drivers.
-Last Saturday, I spend the entire day in bed unable to move knowing I need to pop my upper spine/back to get some form of movement again.
+And it hurts to drive to work since you know, you always have to look in your blind spot for other drivers.
+Last Saturday, I spent the entire day in bed unable to move knowing I needed to pop my upper spine/back to get some form of movement again.

 Did I mention that I hate packing?

 What you didn’t know is that as I’m typing out this story, I’m legit laughing about it.

 I could throw myself into a pit of despair and believe this is how 2020 is going to be.

 TAKE A MOMENT & JUST STOP WHAT YOU’RE DOING.